JamesShelley/jshelley-uk/src/content/pages/about.md

 slug: /about
 title: About Me
 ---
-Hi, Im James, 25 and currently living in Bournemouth, UK.
-I'm a Software Engineer with with 3 years commercial experience, focusing particularly around the Microsoft .NET Ecosystem.
+Hi, I'm James, 25 and currently living in Bournemouth, UK.
+I'm a Software Engineer with 3 years commercial experience, focusing particularly around the Microsoft .NET Ecosystem.

 I have have an interest in Software Development (primarily backend / systems) since attending College at 16 and self teaching myself Java to build games.
 I graduated with a 2:1 in BSc Software Engineering from Bournemouth University.